How Much Does Vinyl Decking Cost? (2026 Price Guide)

 Vinyl Decking vs Other Materials: Cost Comparison

 How does vinyl decking stack up against the alternatives?
 This comparison focuses on the materials most commonly considered for balconies and elevated decks where waterproofing matters.
+For full side-by-side breakdowns, see our guides on vinyl vs composite, vinyl vs wood, and vinyl vs rubber membrane.

 Factor Vinyl Membrane Pressure-Treated Wood Composite Boards Rubber Membrane